(Last updated on January 16th, 2019)

 If you just want to read the summary of this comparison, take a look at the infographic below and also read our short verdict to make your mind.

-Kaspersky is a clear winner as it not only offers more security-related features (and extra utilities) than Norton but also boasts a better level of malware protection.
-Also, independent tests prove that Kaspersky is better than Norton in terms of impact on system performance.
+Kaspersky is a clear winner as it offers more security-related features and extra utilities in its security products than Norton.
+Independent tests prove that Kaspersky is better than Norton in terms of malware protection and the impact on system performance.

 Let’s start off the detailed comparison…